Host of 'Good Food on the Road'

 Gold was born in Los Angeles, and he currently resides in Pasadena with his wife and two children.

-KCRW’s Good Food host Evan Kleiman talks with LA Weekly’s Pulitzer Prize-winning food writer Jonathan Gold about places you may not have tried yet, but ought to.
+KCRW’s Good Food host Evan Kleiman talks with Pulitzer Prize-winning food writer Jonathan Gold of The Los Angeles Times about places you may not have tried yet, but ought to.

 Get Jonathan Gold's weekly restaurant suggestion sent to your phone.
 Text the "Good Food" to 69866 and get a text with the name, address and phone number of this week's restaurant.

 Click show name for details